 For autumn colour, it's hard to beat the award-winning Euonymus alatus.
-As its common names of Burning Bush or Fire Bush suggest, it turns a wonderful fiery crimson red and looks even more astonishing when it catches the autumn sunshine.
+As its common name of Fire or Burning Bush suggest, it turns a wonderful fiery crimson red and looks astonishing when it catches the autumn sunshine.
 Reddish purple fruits split open to reveal orange seed capsules for even more autumn interest.

 It has fascinating corky wings on its stems which you can clearly see once the leaves drop - in fact "alatus" is Latin for winged and it is this feature which gives Euonymus alatus another of its common names - Winged Euonymus.